 For a deeper view of the project and Denver Digerati’s greater history, visit denverdigerati.com

-SUPERNOVA is presented by Denver Digerati with support from Denver Theatre District, Denver Arts & Venues, Bonfils-Stanton Foundation, Meow Wolf, Understudy, Exclusive Education Partner CU Denver College of Arts & Media, Museum of Outdoor Arts, Colorado Office of Film Television & Media, Orange Barrel Media, Branded Cities and WeedenLaw.
-Community affiliations and collaborations in 2018 include MCA Denver Teens, Redline, Denver Film Society, CU Boulder Sonic Arts, Rocky Mountain College of Art + Design, and Emmanuel Art Gallery at CU Denver.
+SUPERNOVA is presented by Denver Digerati and made possible through the support of the Denver Theatre District, Denver Arts & Venues, Bonfils-Stanton Foundation, Meow Wolf, Understudy, Exclusive Education Partner CU Denver College of Arts & Media, Museum of Outdoor Arts, Colorado Office of Film Television & Media, Orange Barrel Media, Branded Cities, WeedenLaw and Kristin Stransky.
+Community affiliations and collaborations in 2018 include MCA Denver Teens, RedLine, Denver Film Society, CU Boulder Sonic Arts, Rocky Mountain College of Art + Design, Museum of Outdoor Arts Cricket Cinema and Crush Walls.
 SUPERNOVA also supports the summer-long exhibition “Pixelated” at Denver Botanic Gardens.

 LATEST FESTIVAL RELATED PRESS